gatsbyjs/gatsby/docs/docs/writing-documentation-with-docz.md

 > We are essentially creating a dummy wrapper that does nothing else than making sure that `global.__PATH_PREFIX__` is defined on every page.

-Create now a new file called `doczrc.js` in the root directory of your Gatsby project, and add the following content:
+Create a new file called `doczrc.js` in the root directory of your Gatsby project, and add the following content:

 ```js:title=doczrc.js
 import merge from "webpack-merge"